-- Marriage Advocate: As we discussed above, marriage-friendly counseling champions your relationship and helps each of you to heal it.
+- Marriage Advocate: As we discussed above, pro-relationship counseling champions your relationship and helps each of you to heal it.
 It’s hard work, but we believe it’s almost always better than giving up or throwing in the towel.
 Find a therapist who will hold the hope for your marriage as long as you do, too.

 - Communicative and Relatable: Marriage counseling is hard work, so it’s important to find someone who you connect with and someone who you feel comfortable communicating with.
-If you struggle with even understanding your counselor, it’ll be difficult to make much headway in your sessions.
+If you struggle with even understanding your counselor, it’ll be difficult to make much headway in your sessions

 Rediscover Your Marriage with Well Marriage Center